 The post assumes a basic knowledge of the gateway, the technical aspects of how it connects and communicates and how to use it once it is installed.

-As it focuses on the enterprise integration using Logic Apps or even Microsoft Flow, the personal edition of the On-Premises data gateway will not be discussed, nor will the workaround for how to run the On-Premises data gateway without an Office 365 subscription – more information on how to implement this workaround, can be found here https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-gateway-install
+As it focuses on the enterprise integration using Logic Apps or even Microsoft Flow, the personal edition of the On-Premises data gateway will not be discussed, nor will the workaround for how to run the On-Premises data gateway without an Office 365 subscription or Azure AD as that is considered non-enterprise – more information on how to implement this workaround, can be found here https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-gateway-install

 The OPG makes it easy to connect to on-premises resources like MS SQL server, web services and even the file system.
 It is a one stop shop for a lot of different services, that could be exposed using custom code but using only one, easily maintained, clustered service.
 The ease of configuration comes with a price.

-These considerations must be considered while planning the architecture of a solution that consumes OPG.
+These considerations must be taken into account while planning the architecture of a solution that consumes OPG.

 As part of the OPG setup to enable enterprise connections with Logic Apps, it must be registered in Azure – which requires to associate OPG to an Azure region.
 Once registered, only resources deployed in the same region will be able to access the gateway.